-New employees shall receive six (6) full sets of work apparel which include pants, shirts and/or t-shirts and two (2) jackets or sweatshirts.
-The City will, at the employee's election, furnish two (2) Car-Hart type coveralls, in lieu of regular coveralls.
-All items thereafter will be replaced on a wear-out basis.
+New employees shall receive six (6) full sets of work apparel which include pants, shirts and/or t-shirts and two (2) (light or heavy weight) jackets or sweatshirts.
+The City will, at the employee's election, furnish two (2) Car-Hart type bibs, in lieu of regular coveralls.
+All items thereafter will be replaced on a wear-out basis according to the established allotment in the current contract for new employees.
 New employees in lieu of being reimbursed may request to have their work apparel purchased by a supervisor.
 New employees are required to identify which items they would like purchased during non-working hours.
-Items shall be placed on hold and later purchased by the
+Items shall be placed on hold and later purchased by the Supervisor.

-Supervisor.
 New employees are limited to a single store for the purchase of all items.

-Following the initial disbursement of work apparel, items will be replaced on a wear out basis.
+Following the initial disbursement of work apparel, items will be replaced on a wear out basis according to the established allotment in the current contract for new employees.
 The employee shall provide to the Supervisor the item in question for reimbursement.
 Such item will not be returned to the employee.
 If approved, the employee will be reimbursed for the full amount with a current receipt.
 It is understood that the cleaning, pressing, and laundry of said uniforms is the responsibility of the individual employee.
 Employees will not be allowed to shop on City time.
 Employee's should be clean and neat in appearance, wearing clothes and footwear suitable for their work and properly attired for their respective work environment.
 Some positions require long pants and safety certified boots as identified in Section 18.4 Safety Shoes.
 All attire shall be clean, with no holes, tears, etc. No slogans, profanity or gestures (or implied) advertisements of alcohol, tobacco or illegal substances will be allowed.